European Cyber Week CTF Quals 2021 — Pipe Dream (Writeup)

 It seems like it is an important function, as there are some other references to it elsewhere in the binary.
 It writes a buffer to the pipe, composed of:

-• The converted serial length (2 bytes)
+(a header? a type?) - The converted serial length (2 bytes)

-• The converted serial
+- The converted serial

 Looks like a TLV encoding (type, length, value) for a protocol of some kind.
 Perhaps cells communicate to each other using some custom protocol?
-Let’s rename it send_serial for now.
+Let’s rename it send_serial

-After writing the serial to a pipe associated to the cell $(k, l)$ which is itself associated to the cell number $0$, the master process enters its own loop, master_loop.
+After writing the serial to a pipe associated to the cell $(k, l)$ which is itself associated to the cell number $0$, the master process enters its own loop, master_loop

 Since we’re trying to follow what happens in this binary in some “time linear” fashion, let’s assume one of the child processes will actually read the serial that was just written and start reversing the child loop.